-Your son or daughter will be assigned an Academic Advisor in the Moody College of Communication and in most cases this advisor will work with your student throughout their time at UT.
+Your son or daughter will be assigned an Academic Advisor in the Moody College of Communication, and in most cases this advisor will work with your student throughout their time at UT.
 Our advisors are professionals who can work with your student on degree requirements, academic planning, and many other situations.
-Academic advising provides the opportunity for students to be proactive and take responsibility for their educational options.
+Academic advising provides the opportunity for students to be proactive and take advantage of all their educational options.

 Behavior Concerns Advice Line (BCAL)

 The Behavior Concerns Advice Line is a phone-in service that provides The University of Texas at Austin's faculty, students, and staff an opportunity to discuss their concerns about another individual's behavior.
 This service is a partnership among the Office of the Dean of Students, the Counseling and Mental Health Center (CMHC), the Employee Assistance Program (EAP) and The University of Texas Police Department (UTPD).

 Trained staff members will assist the caller in exploring available options and strategies.
 They will also provide appropriate guidance and resource referrals to address the particular situation.
 Visit www.utexas.edu/safety/bcal or call 512-232-5050.